julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 Wormwood teaches through discomfort, purifies through bitterness, and forces clarity.

 If you work with it, do so with respect.
-It’s been used to poison kings, spark revolutions (*hello absinthe!*), and clear graveyards of unrest.
+Just remember, it’s been used to poison kings, spark revolutions (*hello absinthe!*), and clear graveyards of unrest.

 ---